Sedlo Pass is the highest paved mountain road of Montenegro

-Prevoj Sedlo is a high mountain pass at an elevation of 1.907m (6,256ft) above the sea level, located in Žabljak Municipality, in northern Montenegro.
+Prevoj Sedlo is a high mountain pass at an elevation of 1.907m (6,256ft) above the sea level, located in Žabljak Municipality, in Montenegro.

-Set high within the Durmitor national park, the road to the summit is totally paved.
+Set high within the Durmitor national park, on the northern part of the country, the road to the summit is totally paved.
 It’s called P14.
 The pass is 49.7 km (30.8 miles) long, running east-west from Žabljak (the city on the highest altitude of the Balkans) to Plužine.
 The road is pretty challenging, with unlit tunnels and narrow parts.
 In fact, it’s so narrow that requires that at least one car pull over in order for another to pass.
-The road is very steep, with some dangerous drop off without protections.
+Not recommended for bigger vehicles.
 This narrow road requires give and take with oncoming drivers.
 While this is generally safe, there are multiple high points with massive drop offs along the way.

 To drive the road without stopping will take most people between 1.5 and 2 hours.
-Tucked away in the northwestern part of the country, the summit offers fantastic views on both sides, with a nice panorama of the Valovito Jezero lake and the sharp rock of Stožina (1,905 m).
+Tucked away on the northwestern part of the country, the summit offers fantastic views on both sides, with a nice panorama of the Valovito Jezero lake and the sharp rock of Stožina (1,905 m).